 - Pro Tip: Use

-to see installed Python versions andpy -3.9
+py -0to see installed Python versions andpy -3.9to specify a version.

 What problems could arise from having two Python versions installed?